-Now imagine if most the assumptions about your business were validated with research.
-Rather than looking at your business with rose-colored glasses, you have information that has been tested to be real and accurate.
+As said earlier, if most of the assumptions about your business were validated with research, then you could be climbing up the ladder of success quickly.
+Rather than looking at your business with rose-coloured glasses, you have information that has been tested to be real and accurate.
 You have confidence that your business will succeed!

-This is why I advise my clients to use the Business Model Canvas whether they have a new or existing business.
+Anyway, coming back to the topic, I always advise my clients to use the Business Model Canvas whether they have a new or existing business.
 According to Strategyzer, over 350,000 people have used it.
 My client and I work through the major sections of the business model canvas, document assumptions and most importantly validate the critical elements of what will make their business successful.
 The insights my clients gain from this process not only increases the understanding of their business but improves their chances of success.